eibenp/homebridge-gree-airconditioner/README.md

 Always check out your current settings in Homebridge and also in Home App (including scenes and automation rules) before you start an upgrade!

-### Any version to v2.1.7 - v2.2.0
+### v2.1.7 to v2.2.0

 The upgrade is automatic by installing the latest version.
-If upgrading from v2.1.6 or later no configuration changes are needed to continue the use of the plugin with original settings.
-Please see the following upgrade sections if upgrading from an earlier version.
+It is highly recommended to update the configuration settings because some new parameters were introduced in v2.2.0 and there is also a parameter which was renamed.

 Fan mode support is new in version v2.2.0.
 It is disabled by default.
 To enable it the "fanControlEnabled" parameter must be set in configuration file.

 In v2.2.0 it is also possible to set default customized parameters for multiple devices by adding a special device with MAC address set to 'default'.

-To use this feature it is required to update the plugin's configuration.
+The "overrideDefaultVerticalSwing" configuration parameter was renamed to "modifyVerticalSwingPosition" and new options were added to support some new cases.

+### Any version to v2.1.7

+The upgrade is automatic by installing the latest version.
+If upgrading from v2.1.6 no configuration changes are needed to continue the use of the plugin with original settings.
+Please see the following upgrade sections if upgrading from an earlier version.

 **Important change: All devices are automatically added to the Home App if they are not listed and disabled in configuration and they are located on the same subnet.** Earlier versions skipped the devices which were not found in configuration file.